Private GP appointments are readily available to all members of the public, on a self-paying basis or when using private medical insurance.

 Can I claim for my appointment on my insurance?

 Appointments with GPs are not always covered by insurance companies.
 If you are referred to a consultant or have a procedure done at Pall Mall Medical then the majority of these will be covered by insurance companies.
-It is advisable to check your policy or ask your broker or insurance company to be sure of what is and what is not covered.
+It is advisable to check your policy, request pre-authorisation or ask your broker or insurance company to be sure of what is and what is not covered.
 Any outstanding balance that is not covered by an insurance policy will be the responsibility of the patient to pay in full.

 If I have a blood or sample test done with one of your GPs, when can I have the results?
 How will I receive the results?